 LIZ BAYAN is a Toledo, Ohio based multimedia artist born in Salem, Oregon.
-Her practice in the fields of Digital Arts and New Media focuses on mediation, technogenesis, and digital vision.
-In 2010 she received her B.F.A. in Digital Arts from the University of Oregon in Eugene, Oregon.
-After graduating, she worked as a professional letterpress printer for Oblation Papers & Press in Portland, Oregon before moving to Buffalo, New York for graduate school where she received her M.F.A. in Emerging Practices in 2015 from SUNY, University at Buffalo.
-Her solo M.F.A. exhibition titled, Handle With Care, was featured at Squeaky Wheel Film + Media Arts Center and funded by the TECHNE Institute.
-In 2015, her video performance, And Now You Can Breathe, was included in Hallwalls Contemporary Arts Center’s Amid/In WNY regional exhibition series.
-Her curatorial debut titled, Phantom Vibrations, at SUNY, University at Buffalo included work by Lynn Hershman Leeson, Clement Valla, Jillian Mayer, Future Death Toll, Kris Verdonck, and a lecture by Jennifer Parker-Starbuck.
+Their practice in the fields of Digital Arts and New Media focuses on mediation, technogenesis, and digital vision.
+In 2010 they received a B.F.A. in Digital Arts from the University of Oregon in Eugene, Oregon.
+After graduating, they worked as a professional letterpress printer for Oblation Papers & Press in Portland, Oregon before moving to Buffalo, New York for graduate school where they received a M.F.A. in Emerging Practices in 2015 from SUNY, University at Buffalo.
+Their solo M.F.A. exhibition titled, Handle With Care, was featured at Squeaky Wheel Film + Media Arts Center and funded by the TECHNE Institute.
+In 2015, their video performance, And Now You Can Breathe, was included in Hallwalls Contemporary Arts Center’s Amid/In WNY regional exhibition series.
+Their curatorial debut titled, Phantom Vibrations, at SUNY, University at Buffalo included work by Lynn Hershman Leeson, Clement Valla, Jillian Mayer, Future Death Toll, Kris Verdonck, and a lecture by Jennifer Parker-Starbuck.
 Liz formerly worked as a non-tenure track professor at Southeast Missouri State University and Bowling Green State University, teaching graphic design, photography, and professional practices.